ghanshyam-prajapati-it/doWhileJs_by_gp/README.md

 # doWhileJs_by_gp
-Validation for name and number from do-while statement.
+Validation for name and number from the do-while loop statement.